tmtsoftware/csw/docs/src/main/services/database.md

 and testing purposes, refer to @ref:[Starting Apps for Development](../commons/apps.md#starting-apps-for-development).

 Once the PostgreSQL is up and running, Database Service can be used to connect and access data.
-It is assumed that there will be more than one user types registered with postgres i.e. for read access, for write access, for admin access, etc.
+It is assumed that there will be more than one user types registered with PostgreSQL i.e. for read access, for write access, for admin access, etc.

 <!-- introduction to the service -->